enviodev/docs/docs/HyperIndex/Troubleshoot/error-codes.md

 ### `EE700`: Parse DB Row

-Unable to parse row from the database.
+Unable to parse rows from the database.

 ### `EE800`: Raw Table Creation